 Indeed, our friend’s son, who is allergic to egg but has never been tested, has to forgo cake and ice cream at birthday parties, while all his friends dig in.

-Leonard concurs, pointing out that studies have shown having food allergies decreases quality of life, and it’s something you have to think about every time your children have food in public.
-Avoiding the food is safest, but if they’ve outgrown it, it’s worth retesting to see if they still need to carry the emergency medication.
-Plus, needlessly avoiding certain foods for an allergy a child may not even have any more robs them of essential nutrition.
+Leonard concurs, pointing out studies showing that having food allergies decreases quality of life, and it’s something you have to think about every time your children have food in public.
+Avoiding the food is safest, but it’s worth retesting to see if they still need to carry the emergency medication.
+Plus, needlessly avoiding certain foods for an allergy a child may not even have any more can rob them of essential nutrition.